Elisabeth Runcheman1

 BMDB data

-Elisabeth Runcheman married Robert Paterson on 20 Sep 1768 at Maxton Village, Par. of Maxton, ROX, SCT, "The Bride's Father declard all her relations and himself were well pleased with the Marriage and became caut. for his Daughter."1,4
+Elisabeth Runcheman married Robert Paterson on 20 Sep 1768 Village, Maxton, Par. of Maxton, ROX, SCT, "The Bride's Father declard all her relations and himself were well pleased with the Marriage and became caut. for his Daughter."1,4

 Family